 Any decision to delegate a nursing responsibility must be based on the needs of the patient or population, the stability and predictability of the patient's condition, the documented training and competence of the delegatee, and the ability of the licensed nurse to supervise the delegated responsibility and its outcome, with special consideration to the available staff mix and patient acuity.
 Additionally, the licensed nurse must consider the state/jurisdiction's provisions for delegation and the employer's policies and procedures prior to making a final decision to delegate.
 Licensed nurses must be aware that delegation is at the nurse's discretion, with consideration of the particular situation.
-The licensed nurse maintains accountability for the patient, while the delegatee is responsible for the delegated activity, skill, or procedure.
+The licensed nurse maintains accountability for the patient, while the delegatee is responsible for the delegated activity, skill or procedure.
 If, under the circumstances, a nurse does not feel it is appropriate to delegate a certain responsibility to a delegatee, the delegating nurse should perform the activity him/herself.

 1. The licensed nurse must determine when and what to delegate based on the practice setting, the patients' needs and condition, the state/jurisdiction's provisions for delegation, and the employer policies and procedures regarding delegating a specific responsibility.
-The licensed nurse must determine the needs of the patient and whether those needs are matched by the knowledge, skills, and abilities of the delegatee and can be performed safely by the delegatee.
-The licensed nurse cannot delegate any activity that requires clinical reasoning, nursing judgment, or critical decision making.
-The licensed nurse must ultimately make the final decision whether an activity is appropriate to delegate to the delegatee based on the Five Rights of Delegation (National Council of State Boards of Nursing, 1995, 1996).
-See Table 1 for the description of the Five Rights of Delegation.
+The licensed nurse must determine the needs of the patient and whether those needs are matched by the knowledge, skills and abilities of the delegatee and can be performed safely by the delegatee.
+The licensed nurse cannot delegate any activity that requires clinical reasoning, nursing judgment or critical decision making.
+The licensed nurse must ultimately make the final decision whether an activity is appropriate to delegate to the delegatee based on the Five Rights of Delegation (NCSBN, 1995, 1996).